Yvand/Hugo-EntraCP/content/overview/limitations.md

 ---
 title: "Limitations"
 description: ""
-lead: "AzureCP has limitations which SharePoint administrators should be aware of before installing it."
+lead: "EntraCP has limitations which SharePoint administrators should be aware of before installing it."
 date: 2021-06-01T12:35:32Z
 lastmod: 2021-06-01T12:35:32Z
 draft: false